ChrstphrHll/npc_gen/students/Selina Bellas.md

   int: 12
   str: 17
   wis: 11
-track: Assault
-trait: I always want to know how things work and what makes people tick.
-trait1: Systematic
-trait2: Clumsy
 year: 2
+guild: Fiesn
+partyID: 60
 ---
 # Selina Bellas
 ---
 ### Description
 - 2nd year Aasimar Paladin in Fiesn
-- curly brunette hair that's put up in a large bun, Pale Brown eyes, and Light skin
+- curly brunette hair that's put up in a large bun, Blue eyes, and Light skin
 - Is Systematic and Clumsy, and has Optimism as their ideal

 ### Organizations